philbort/kaggle/poker_rule_induction/README.md

 ![ScreenShot](ivey.jpg)

 *You don't need to be Phil Ivey to know the hand rankings.*
-*Any average no home Jerome should be able to do it.*
+*Your average no home Jerome should be able to do it.*

 ##Determine the poker hand of five playing cards